sar-gupta/space/README.md

 FIREBASE_STORAGE_BUCKET=
 FIREBASE_MESSAGING_SENDER_ID=
 ```
-Enter the values from the firebase config object here, and save the file.
+Enter the values from the firebase config object here (**without the double quotes**), and save the file.

 ### Running the app locally